-6. According to the State Data Center of the United States Bureau of the Census in Puerto Rico, as at 1 July 2019, the population of Puerto Rico was estimated at 3,193,694.
-According to the 2018 estimates, the population grew by 340 inhabitants.
+- 6. According to United States Census Bureau, the 2020 census revealed that the current population of Puerto Rico is 3,285,874, a decline of 11.8 per cent from 2010 to 2020.4 According to the 2018 estimates, the population grew by 340 inhabitants.
 Annual estimates had projected a continuous population loss for the past 15 years, since 2005.
-After considerable population loss that varied between -1.1 and -3.9 per cent in post-hurricane years, in the period 2018-2019, there was a modest growth in population of 0.01 per cent.

-7. United States citizenship is granted to people born in Puerto Rico.
+After considerable population loss that varied between -1.1 and -3.9 per cent in post-hurricane years, in the period 2018-2019, there was a modest growth in population of 0.01 per cent.5 - 7.
+United States citizenship is granted to people born in Puerto Rico.
 They do not have the right to vote in United States presidential or congressional elections unless they reside on the United States mainland.
 In addition, the Supreme Court of Puerto Rico has recognized Puerto Rican citizenship in a Court decision.
-The Department of State of Puerto Rico issues a certification of such citizenship, which Puerto Ricans may claim through a protocol established by the Department.

-The main political parties in Puerto Rico differentiate themselves mostly by 8. their position on the ultimate political status of Puerto Rico.
+The Department of State of Puerto Rico issues a certification of such citizenship, which Puerto Ricans may claim through a protocol established by the Department. - 8.
+The main political parties in Puerto Rico differentiate themselves mostly by their position on the ultimate political status of Puerto Rico.
 In the plebiscite held on 6 November 2012, 54 per cent of voters expressed their dissatisfaction with and rejected the current political status quo.
 The Partido Popular Democrático (PPD) favours an enhanced commonwealth status that is non-territorial and non-colonial.
 Under non-territorial status, Puerto Rico would cease to be subject to the territorial clause of the United States Constitution.
 United States citizenship would be retained but Puerto Rico would have greater governmental authority over its own affairs and more latitude to establish regional and international relations.
 A sector of PPD would like to legitimize once again the present free associated State status.
 The Partido Nuevo Progresista (PNP) favours the full integration of Puerto Rico as a state of the United States.
 The Partido Independentista Puertorriqueño favours independence for the island.
-There are pro-independence groups and organizations that do not participate in the elections because they consider that, in a colonial context, elections do not represent a true democratic exercise.

-9. Over the years, several new political parties and organizations, such as the Sovereign Union Movement and the Working People's Party, were founded and have participated in elections, with limited results.
+There are pro-independence groups and organizations that do not participate in the elections because they consider that, in a colonial context, elections do not represent a true democratic exercise. - 9.
+Some elections ago, several new political parties and organizations, such as the Sovereign Union Movement and the Working People's Party, were founded and participated in elections, with limited results.
 Nevertheless, this development reflects the quest for new electoral options beyond the three traditional political parties that have existed in Puerto Rico for more than 50 years.
-Some independent candidates who participated in the 2016 elections and achieved thousands of votes but were not elected supported and requested a process of self-determination.
+Some independent candidates who participated in the 2016 elections and achieved thousands of votes but were not elected supported and requested a process of self-determination. - 10.
+In 2019, new political parties were certified by the State Elections Commission of Puerto Rico.
+The Movimiento Victoria Ciudadana (MVC), a new political alternative in the 2020 elections, became the third political force after obtaining 14.21 per cent of the vote for its candidate for governor, Alexandra Lúgaro, who ran as an independent candidate in the 2016 election.
+Manuel Natal, the then independent